m2415146/Development-of-a-special-table-for-FABLAB-MISIS/README.md

 ![IMG_3643](https://github.com/user-attachments/assets/925cae7f-f85a-45a2-8df3-49307bc03c95)

-The data was entered in the [table](https://docs.google.com/spreadsheets/d/1WFpNEpan8OwdX6MtDrM4EFjOio6TkwWlqCSvYgD193o/edit?usp=sharing)
+The data was entered in the [table](https://docs.google.com/spreadsheets/d/1WFpNEpan8OwdX6MtDrM4EFjOio6TkwWlqCSvYgD193o/edit?usp=sharing)  .
+You can also see the table in the files attached to the repository.

 **Data analysis:**